Tattoo: Modern associations

+A 2025 United States opinion poll found 37% had favorable and 26% had unfavorable opinions towards tattoos.

-Health risks
+Health effects

 The pain of tattooing can range from uncomfortable to excruciating, depending on the location of the tattoo on the body.
 With the use of modern numbing creams, pain may be eliminated or reduced.
 Fainting can occur during tattoo procedures, but is not considered very likely.

 Because it requires breaking the immunologic barrier formed by the skin, tattooing carries health risks, including infection and allergic reactions.
 Modern tattooists reduce health risks by following universal precautions working with single-use items and sterilizing their equipment after each use.
 Many jurisdictions require that tattooists have blood-borne pathogen training such as that provided through the Red Cross and OSHA.
 As of 2024, the U.S. Centers for Disease Control and Prevention said there have been no known cases of HIV contracted from tattoos.

 In amateur tattooing, such as the practice in prisons, there is an elevated risk of infection.
 Infections that can theoretically be transmitted by the use of unsterilized tattoo equipment or contaminated ink include surface infections of the skin, fungal infections, some forms of hepatitis, herpes simplex virus, staph, tetanus, and tuberculosis.